QRHook/chat/README.md

 be faciliated by WebRTC for pure Peer to Peer chat.

 ## TODO ##
-- Abstract out the chat methods to its own module (chat:init etc.)
-- Object actions on UI trigger socket actions on backend to handle logic of establishing chats (ex: adding a new chat)

 - Write the logic to properly place a new chat "group" together when a chat is initiated.
-- Insert messages correctly timestamped into database
 - Write a couchdb view to retrieve conversations from history
 - Start stripping things out into separate modules
 - Encrypt conversations (crypto-browserify).